philpennock/sks_spider/README.md

 improvements are in part because of Golang and in very large part because of the ugliness of the old code.
 Python's good, I'm bad.

-At present, not all the features have been copied across, but what's left is less fundamental and can be pulled across at my leisure.
+All the production serving interface features have now been copied across;
+all that's left are some admin hooks which aren't really applicable (eg, a list of Python threads for introspection).
 Those other features should not significantly impact resource consumption.

 To-Do